codewell/deno-dockerfile/README.md

-# deno-dockerfile
+# Deno Dockerfile

-Dockerfile for Deno
+Dockerfile for Deno.